nelled/ryu_ipv6_ndp/readme.md

 as it adds a delay between the addition of each host.
 If the `insert_router` flag is set in the `config` file, a router host is added as well.
 This can be uncommented safely.

+# NB!
+Make sure to first run the proxy app, then start the topology with Mininet.

 # Checking the flow table
 To verify which flow rules are present in the switch `sudo ovs-ofctl -O Openflow13 dump-flows s1 `can be used.